SiljaHeilmann/Matlab-fish-image-analysis/README.md

 Run only this file: CreateFISHdataStruc.m - it calls all other funcIons.

-Make sure that current matlab contains folder with image.
+Make sure that current matlab contains folder with sample images.

 Important: the script CreateFISHdataStruc.m require the following matlab toolboxes to run:
 • Matlab statistics toolbox